What You Need to Know About Hardening Off Plants

 Before planting them in the garden, there’s a process seedlings need to go through in order to successfully grow outdoors.
+And that process is called hardening off.

-Hardening off plants means we help them transition from growing indoors or a greenhouse environment to the outdoor elements of fluctuating weather.
+Hardening off plants means we help them transition from growing indoors or in a greenhouse environment to the outdoor elements of fluctuating weather.

 The hardening-off process involves a gradual introduction to changes in temperature, wind, and sun exposure that help seedlings transition to a firmer, harder, and sturdier plant without the shock from environmental changes.